Planning your own funeral before you are near the end of life lets you decide what kind of funeral you want and how much you want to spend.

 Copies can be found online at cmmns.com/program/wills-estates/

-There are also many books available through the public libraries which can help you make decisions about pre-planning a funeral.
-One recommended resource which includes checklists for funeral pre-planning is:
+There are also many books available through the public libraries which can help you make decisions about planning your own funeral.

 Complaints or concerns about funeral pre-planning?